20 GeV halo-like excess of the Galactic diffuse emission and implications for dark matter annihilation: Introduction

-Regarding indirect searches by gamma-rays, the sensitivities of the {\it Fermi} Large Area Telescope ({\it Fermi} LAT) and ground-based air Cherenkov gamma-ray telescopes have reached a level where the intensity expected from the canonical annihilation cross section can be detected.
-When WIMPs directly annihilate into two photons, the line gamma-ray emission is easy to distinguish, but the branching ratio into line emission is highly uncertain.
+Regarding indirect searches by gamma rays, the sensitivities of the {\it Fermi} Large Area Telescope ({\it Fermi} LAT) and ground-based air Cherenkov gamma-ray telescopes have reached a level where the intensity expected from the canonical annihilation cross section can be detected.
+When WIMPs directly annihilate into two photons, line (monoenergetic) gamma-ray emission is easy to distinguish, but the branching ratio into line emission is highly uncertain.
 In the more mainstream annihilation mode, the Standard Model particles such as $b\bar{b}$ or $W^+W^-$ are first generated, followed by a cascade that produces gamma rays with a continuum energy spectrum.
-The spectrum still shows a broad peak around a specific energy related to the WIMP mass, which contrasts with power-law spectra of many astrophysical objects.
-Numerous explorations have been conducted toward various astronomical objects or regions in search of such signals, including the Milky Way (MW) Galactic center (GC) \cite{Ackermann2017-GCE,Murgia2020,Abdalla2022}, dwarf galaxies \cite{Ackermann2015-dSph,Albert2017,Acciari2020,McDaniel2024} and dark subhalos \cite{Ackermann2012-subhalo,Coronado2022} in the MW halo, the Andromeda galaxy \cite{Albert2018,Karwin2021}, galaxy groups and clusters \cite{Arlen2012,Ackermann2015-cl,Lisanti2018,DiMauro2023}, and the extragalactic background radiation \cite{Fermi-LAT2015-DM-EGB,Fornasa2015,Fornasa2016,Cholis2024}.
+The spectrum still shows a broad peak around a specific gamma-ray energy related to the WIMP mass, which contrasts with power-law spectra of many astrophysical objects.
+Numerous explorations have been conducted toward various astronomical objects or regions in search of such signals, including the Milky Way (MW) Galactic center (GC) \cite{Ackermann2017-GCE,Murgia2020,Abdalla2022}, the Large and Small Magellanic Clouds (LMC and SMC) \cite{Buckley2015,Caputo2016}, dwarf galaxies \cite{Ackermann2015-dSph,Albert2017,Acciari2020,McDaniel2024} and dark subhalos \cite{Ackermann2012-subhalo,Coronado2022} in the MW halo, the Andromeda galaxy \cite{Albert2018,Karwin2021}, galaxy groups and clusters \cite{Arlen2012,Ackermann2015-cl,Lisanti2018,DiMauro2023}, and the extragalactic background radiation \cite{Fermi-LAT2015-DM-EGB,Fornasa2015,Fornasa2016,Cholis2024}.

 This study will search for annihilation gamma rays from the MW halo, avoiding the GC and disk regions.
 Although the annihilation radiation spreading across the MW halo is not as strong as that near the GC, it is possible to avoid the influence of gamma rays originating from various objects and cosmic rays around the GC and the disk, thereby potentially increasing the effective signal-to-noise ratio.
 Looking back on past searches towards the MW halo \cite{Ackermann2012-MWhalo,Mazziotta2012,GomezVargas2013,Tavakoli2014,Ackermann2015-line,Chang2018,Albert2023}, it seems that interest in this region for a dark matter search has waned compared to other objects or regions since the early 2010s.
 This is probably because the so-called GC GeV excess with a sharp morphological peak at the GC, which may be a result of dark matter annihilation, has been found around a photon energy of a few GeV \cite{Goodenough2009,Vitale2009,Ackermann2017-GCE,Murgia2020}.
 Another possible reason is that halo-scale (up to $\sim$50 deg from the GC) diffuse radiation structures, such as the Fermi bubbles \cite{Dobler2010,Su2010,Ackermann2014-FB}, have been found.
 They are unlikely to originate from dark matter and are confusing when searching for an annihilation signal in the MW halo region.